gabriel-aplok/gabriel-aplok/README.md

+---
+layout: default
+---

 ## Hello 👋

 So, you wanted to take a look at my profile.
 Welcome!

 ## Who am I 😳

-My name is Gabriel (_*awesome, right?*_) and I'm an hobbyist developer, or just someone who likes to tinker with technology.
+My name is **Gabriel Lima** and I'm a full-stack, game and minecraft bedrock addon developer or just someone who likes to tinker with technology, wishing to create fun, innovative, and quality experiences!

+My goal is to either start my own studio or work for an established company!

 My main language is Brazilian Portuguese, but on the internet I often use English.